 The garden also boasts six different rare and endangered plant species.
-The garden is open year-round, and there is an admission fee.
-The main trails are wheelchair accessible, and you can bring in a picnic.
-Also, well-behaved, leashed dogs are welcome at the gardens.
-Be sure to check out the garden’s web page to see what plants are blooming as you plan your trip.
+The park is open year-round, and there is an admission fee.
+The main trails are wheelchair accessible, and you can bring a picnic.
+Also, well-behaved, leashed dogs are welcome in the gardens.
+Check out the garden’s web page to see what plants are blooming as you plan your trip.
 Mendocino Coast Botanical Gardens 18220 CA-1, Fort Bragg, CA 95437

 Starr Aquatic Center

 If the weather is too cold outside, consider heading indoors to the C.V.
 Starr Aquatic Center, a great indoor water park.
 Drop-ins are welcome, and it’s a fun way for visitors of all ages to swim, play in the water and have fun.
 Star Aquatic Center 300 S Lincoln St, Fort Bragg, CA 95437.

 Mendocino Coast Whale Watching

 With an estimated 20,000 gray whales migrating annually along the Pacific Coast, whale sightings are pretty common in the winter months in the Fort Bragg area.

 Every March is the Whale Festival in Mendocino County.
 Many coastal communities have special events, and Fort Bragg is one of them.
-Typical activities include wine and beer tasting, chowder tasting, art exhibits, live music, and more.
+Typical activities include wine and beer tasting, chowder tasting, art exhibits, live music, etc.

 Fort Bragg Tattoo Museum

 Fort Bragg also boasts a Tattoo Museum.
-It is one of the few public museums in the world that displays artifacts related to tattooing.
+It is one of the few public museums globally that displays artifacts related to tattooing.
 The museum is located in a building with an original Victorian storefront.
 Open daily, and tours are available.
 Triangle Tattoo & Museum 356 N Main St Fort Bragg, CA 9543

 Guest House Museum

-The Guest House Museum, which is located across the street from the Tattoo Museum, is an architectural treasure in the town.
+The Guest House Museum, located across the street from the Tattoo Museum, is an architectural treasure in the town.
 Constructed in 1892 from coastal redwood, it was the private home of one of the early lumber company owners.
 343 N Main St, Fort Bragg, CA 95437